Skip to Content

 Teaching

-Dr. Armstrong teaches Nursing 424: Maternal Newborn Nursing, Nursing 435: Senior Nursing Capstone Practicum, and Nursing 745: Nursing Ethics, Policy, and Advocacy at the University of South Carolina.
-She has previously taught classes on culture and diversity, research and evidence-based practice, health assessment, community health, leadership and management, and professional issues in nursing.
+Dr. Armstrong has previously taught courses on culture and diversity, evidence-based practice, community health nursing, leadership and management, and professional issues in nursing.

 Research